ish/formish/docs-build/introduction.rst

 >>> form['country'].widget = formish.SelectChoice(options=['UK','US'])

 If we wanted different values for our options we would pass each option in as a tuple of ('value','label').
 We could also set a label for the field that appears when there is no input value.
-This is called the 'noneOption'.
-The noneOptions defaults to ('', '--choose--') so we could change it to ('','Pick a Country').
+This is called the 'none_option'.
+The none_options defaults to ('', '--choose--') so we could change it to ('','Pick a Country').
 Here is an example

 >>> options = [('UK','I live in the UK'),('US','I live in the US')]
->>> noneOption = ('','Where do you live')
+>>> none_option = ('','Where do you live')
->>> form['country'].widget = formish.SelectChoice(options=options, noneOption=noneOption)
+>>> form['country'].widget = formish.SelectChoice(options=options, none_option=none_option)

 Finally, we'd like a checkbox for the Boolean value